jgable/gulp-cache/README.md

 > [Optional] What to use to determine the uniqueness of an input file for this task.

-- Can return a string or a promise that resolves to a string.
-Optionally, can accept a callback parameter for idiomatic node style asynchronous operations.
+- Can return a string or a `Promise` that resolves to a string.

 - The result of this method is converted to a unique MD5 hash automatically; no need to do this yourself.